Congress approves NNA language directing HHS advertising to community media

 Wesner thanked the Appropriations Committees in both houses of Congress, with special recognition for Sen. Jeff Merkley (D-OR), Sen. Cindy Hyde-Smith (R-MS), Sen. Dick Durbin (D-IL), Rep. Tom Cole (R-OK), Rep. Robert Aderholt (R-AL) and Rep. Stephanie Bice (R-OK).

-James included members of Cogent’s team in recognition of their efforts, including Shelly Purvis and Randall Gerard.
+James included members of Cogent’s team in recognition of their efforts, including Shellie Purvis and Randall Gerard.

 The report language sent to the President reads as follows: